-The Kalita Wave is a Japanese coffee brewer that is a popular way to make coffee at bars not only in Japan but around the world.
-In fact, this brewer has been used in professional coffee competitions and now coffee drinkers around the world use it.
+The Kalita Wave is a Japanese coffee brewer that is a popular way to make coffee around the world.
+In fact, this coffee brewer has been used in professional coffee competitions and is now used more and more often with coffee drinkers around the world.

 - Heat up 225g of water to Between 195 -205°F (30 seconds off boil)

 - Rinse the filter

 - Pour in 25g of water

 - After 30 seconds pour in 75g of water.

 - After 60 seconds, pour in 75g more water.

 - At 90 seconds, add the last 50g.